samhiggie/Run2HTT_Combine_old/README.md

   - To run the script, `python sortingSTXS.py limitExtracted.txt`

-## Usage

-My typical workflow looks something like this:

-1. I make root files with distributions, that include STXS split and inclusive ggH and qqH distributions in them in case I want to run on inclusive or STXS split distributions for any reason.
-2. Before they can be run on, these files must be Decorrellated.
-3. Once the root files are properly prepared, they can be put in the auxiliaries/shapes/ directory.
-4. Once all root files have been prepared this way, `RunCombineFits.py` can be used to extract expected uncertainties across all parameters

-## Adding your own code

-All added models should be added to the bin directory and added into the buildfile. `RunCombineFits.py` can be modified to then run this model too, but it should take all standard options I have mentioned here.
-This repository is not an exhaustive system by any means, so any improvements are welcome.

---Andrew Loeliger

 ## Prefit plot code

 - This is contained in 2 files: plotterFinal.py and varCfgPlotter.py.